Onset HOBO MX Carbon Dioxide/Temp/RH Data Logger

 • Access data by mobile phone, tablet or computer within 100ft of logger

-$630.00
+Your Price $630.00

 Stock Check Availability

-Onset’s HOBO MX1102 CO2 logger makes it more convenient than ever to measure and record CO2 in buildings and other noncondensing environments.
-It measures CO2 from 0 – 5,000 parts per million (ppm) – and our free HOBOconnect app allows you to access data right from your mobile phone or tablet within a 100-foot range.
+The Onset HOBO MX1102 CO2 logger makes it more convenient than ever to measure and record CO2 in buildings and other non-condensing environments.
+It measures CO2 from 0–5,000 parts per million (ppm).
+The free HOBOconnect app allows users to access data right from a mobile phone or tablet within a 100-foot range.
+Remotely access data in Onset’s cloud-based HOBOlink software with the new MX Gateway.

-The MX1102 also features a USB port so it can be used with a computer running HOBOware Pro graphing and analysis software.
+The MX1102 also features a USB port, so it can be used with a computer running HOBOware Pro graphing and analysis software.

 Temperature Sensor